shayan-ahmadi9/Spider-Painter-Phase-Two/README.md

 In the beginning, we decided to find out our detection error before going any further.
 To do so, the detection of a number of various points from different distances and different angles was carried out.
 Overall, the mean square error over 1152 detected points, was about 1 cm.
 As a result, we needed to improve the accuracy of the detection.

 In order to improve the detection accuracy, we trained an MLP model.
-With the help of this model, the mean square error of the detection reached the value of about 0.214 cm, which demonstrates a major improvement in the accuracy of detection.
+With the help of this model, the root mean square error of the detection reached the value of about 0.46 cm, which demonstrates a major improvement in the accuracy of detection.

 Our next goal is to make use of this accurate detection system, as a sensor in a feedback system to control the position of the robot.